 Most days, I doubled my traffic (and in some cases more than doubled) compared to last year’s.
 The majority of this traffic came from Organic sources (Search or Social).

-That means just in October this year, I got almost 1100 visitors from people finding me through search.
-Year to date, I’ve received over 7,900+ visits from organic traffic from my website and blog just in 2020.
+That means just in October in 2020, I got almost 1100 visitors from people finding me through search.
+In all of 2020, I over 7,900+ visits from organic traffic from my website and blog.

 Why am I telling you this?
 You don’t have to spend thousands on ads or be an “expert” at blogging to increase your website traffic.
 You just have to show up consistently ready to deliver value to your audience and you can see the same kind of results, if not better, in your own business.
 These are real numbers and I’m telling you this is how I did it in my business.